 The search for Herod's tomb was one of the greatest archaeological quests.
 A worthy place - the top of the hill - was excluded from the probable locations, since the King avoided a controversial burial inside the fortress which will make it impure.
 The first attempts were focused on the lower city, based on Josephus's description of the royal funeral (Wars 1 Chapter 33 Par 9).
 After futile efforts, the attention was shifted to the hillside.

 On the north-eastern side of the fortress is the stairway that connects the lower city to the main entrance of the fortress.
-The archaeologists searched for Herod's tomb along this stairway, which is seen in the background of the photo below.
+The archaeologists, headed by Professor Ehud Netzer (Univ.
+Jerusalem), searched for Herod's tomb along this stairway, which is seen in the background of the photo below.

 In 2007 a monumental structure was discovered.
 According to the findings its was initially concluded that this was the tomb of Herod, which was smashed by the Zealots who resented the late King Herod.
 This exciting finding made worldwide news headlines.
 However, the archaeologists realized later that the body of the King was located in another chamber, and this structure was only a part of the burial complex.
 So they kept on looking....

 In the 2008 season a section on the west side of the stairway was excavated.
-Perhaps this is the actual burial chamber of King Herod?..
-This will be revealed soon (Nov 18) by the archaeologists, and was documented in a film that was prepared by National Geography (to be released on Nov 25).
+Perhaps it is the actual burial chamber of King Herod?..
+This was documented in a film that was prepared by National Geography (released on Nov 25).

 You can view panorama views from the top of the hill towards three directions.